-Explanatory: The output varies based on external factors such as whether a business is still in existence, as well as, whether meters are removed from service and staffing numbers.
+Explanatory: The output varies based on external factors such as whether a business is still in existence, as well as whether meters are removed from service and staffing numbers.
+Protects farmers selling grains to third parties when determining moisture content of products being sold.

 Objective B.3.
-Annually inspect_pulpwood receiving facilities, timber receiving facilities, livestock facilities, and weighmaster facilities to ensure compliance with Title 75, Chapter 29, Pulpwood Scaling and Practices law.
+Annually inspect pulpwood receiving facilities, timber receiving facilities, livestock facilities, and weighmaster facilities to ensure compliance with Title 75, Chapter 29, Pulpwood Scaling and Practices law.